ast-grep/ast-grep.github.io/website/guide/rule-config.md

 ## A Minimal Example

 A minimal ast-grep rule looks like this.
-It reports error when using `await` inside a `Promise.all` since the `Promise.all` will be called _only after_ the awaited Promise resolves first.
-See [the repo](https://github.com/hugo-vrijswijk/eslint-plugin-no-await-in-promise/) for more [context](https://twitter.com/hd_nvim/status/1560108625460355073).

 ```yaml
 id: no-await-in-promise-all